Andrettin/Wyrmsun/readme.txt

 * Items
 - Added Crown item.

+* Scenarios
+- Added the "Journey to Haimadala's Stones" (side-)quest for the Haimadala's Progeny scenario.

 * Units
 - Added button to transports to unload all units within (icon by Exidelo).